sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "Duh.
 How attached do you feel to this planet?"

 Mu stared at her, jaw dropping.
 In another timeline, they'd beaten each other up at the end of Time itself - and now this kid was willing to just let it go and be friends again?
+Even inviting her to work together?

 What did she do to earn this?